ENCCS/intro-machine-learning/content/03-scientific-data-for-ML.rst

 .. questions::

-   - why data is super important machine learning?
+   - why data is super important in ML?